Sustainable Finance Disclosures Regulation

 Our investment process results in portfolios composed of companies without material exposure to harmful products and services.
 Our Position Statement on harmful and controversial products and services defines the harmful business activities we avoid as a result of our bottom-up approach.

 For activities and practices we find inconsistent with our investment philosophy we have set a materiality threshold for direct involvement in the relevant activities of 5% of revenue.
-In the instances, we may make investments where exposure is above the 5% threshold and disclose this on a quarterly basis.
+For tobacco production and controversial weapons the threshold is 0% of revenue.
+In the instances, we may make investments where exposure is above the stated threshold we disclose this on a quarterly basis.